docker-mailserver/docker-mailserver/docs/content/advanced/maintenance/update-and-cleanup.md

       - /var/run/docker.sock:/var/run/docker.sock
 ```

-For more details see the [manual](https://github.com/spotify/docker-gc/blob/master/README.md)
+For more details, see the [manual](https://github.com/spotify/docker-gc/blob/master/README.md)

-Or you can just use the "--cleanup" option on v2tec/watchtower. :-)
+Or you can just use the [`--cleanup`](https://containrrr.github.io/watchtower/arguments/#cleanup) option provided by containrrr/watchtower.